 Even if they are not large, monthly payments are more attractive to the billing department than no payments, and it may keep the debt from appearing on your credit report as a negative account.

 Use Your Savings

 If the surgery is necessary, you may want to consider taking money from your savings to pay for it.
-While spending your life savings on something like surgery is not ideal, it may be money well spent if the surgery improves your quality of life.
+While spending your life savings on surgery is not ideal, it may be money well spent if the surgery improves your quality of life.
 Depending on your credit and income, you may want to borrow the funds from an outside source and keep your savings easily accessible.

 While a loan will result in interest being charged, it may be worth the extra money paid in interest to maintain the security of a nest egg or emergency fund, especially if you may need the funds during your rehabilitation if you cannot work.

 Medical fundraising or crowdfunding is a great way to raise money for medical surgeries or procedures.
 Crowdfunding can ease financial stress and allow you to focus on healing.